joelkuiper/patavi/README.md

 Patavi is a distributed system for exposing
 R scripts as web services (through [WAMP](http://wamp.ws/) RPC).
-It was created out of the need to run potentially very long running R scripts tasks in a web browser while providing an interface to see the status updates.
+It was created out of the need to run potentially very long running R scripts in a web browser while providing an interface to see the status updates.
 We currently use it to do Multi Criteria Decision Analysis (MCDA), see [our demo](http://mcda.clinici.co).
 It is written in Clojure.